-Your CSAT scale, can consist out of regular numbers, but it could also consist out of stars, smiley faces, tiny unicorns, etc. You can also choose various scale ranges, but note that simpler scales are more robust to cultural differences.
+Your CSAT scale can consist of regular numbers, but it could also consist of stars, smiley faces, tiny unicorns, etc. You can also choose various scale ranges, but note that simpler scales are more robust to cultural differences .

 The NPS measures how likely your customers are to refer you to someone else.
 Its advantage over the CSAT is that it aims at an intention, not an emotion.
 As a result, the reply is less influenced by the mood of the moment.

 You ask your customers how likely they are to recommend you on a scale from 1 to 10.
 Their replies put them into one of three categories: promoters (9-10), passives (7-8), or detractors (0-6).
 Take the percentage of respondents who fall under the "promoter" category (10 - 9) and subtract it from the "detractors" (0 - 6).
 Voilà, there’s your NPS.

 Some tools work with email questionnaires.
 Trustfuel NPS (free) and Promoter.io (paid) are two popular ones.
 Others work with in-app surveys, like Wootric (freemium), appears while your customers are still on your website or app.